Updated May 31, 2023

-Why Is It Important To Manage Perception in the Workplace
+Manage Perception in the Workplace

-Manage Perception in the Workplace – We look at different objects throughout the day and are continuously exposed to various stimuli like sense of hearing, touch, smell, etc. We in fact, are continuously bombarded with different stimuli, which we interpret in our way and behave accordingly.
-Thus, perception can be defined as a process wherein the individuals receive various stimuli, organize their impressions, interpret in their own way, thereby giving some meaning to the environment.
-Thus, perception during most occasions guides our behavior.
+We look at different objects throughout the day and are continuously exposed to various stimuli like the sense of hearing, touch, smell, etc. We are continually bombarded with different motivations, which we interpret in our way and behave accordingly.
+Thus, Perception can be defined as a process wherein individuals receive various stimuli, organize their impressions, and crack in their way, thereby giving some meaning to the environment.
+Thus, Perception, on most occasions, guides our behavior.

-A schematic representation of the process of perception is shown above.
+A schematic representation of the process of Perception is shown above.

 Types of Perceptual Errors